bbhunter/commit-stream/README.md

 Email addresses that have been set to private (`@users.noreply.github.com`) can be ommited by specifying `--ignore-priv`.
 This is useful to reduce the volume of data collected if running the tool for an extended period of time.

+## Credits
+Some inspiration was taken from [@Darkport's](https://twitter.com/darkp0rt) [ssshgit](https://github.com/eth0izzle/shhgit) excellent tool to extract secrets from Github in real-time. `commit-stream`'s objective is slightly different as it focuses on extracting the 'meta-data' as opposed to the content of the repositories.

 ### Note
 Github provides the ability to prevent email addresses from being exposed.
 In the Github settings select `Keep my email addresses private` and `Block command line pushes that expose my email` under the Email options.